PhilJay/MPAndroidChart-Realm/README.md

 // load your data from Realm.io database RealmResults<Score> results = realm.where(Score.class).findAll();

-// create a DataSet and specify fields RealmBarDataSet<Score> dataSet = new RealmBarDataSet<Score>(results, "xValue", "yValue");
+// create a DataSet and specify fields, MPAndroidChart-Realm does the rest RealmBarDataSet<Score> dataSet = new RealmBarDataSet<Score>(results, "xValue", "yValue");

 // create a data object with the dataset